slavomirpsota/BasicSpringWebApp/README.md

 > NAME (String)
 > SURNAME (String)

-And search by ID, there are 5 default DB entities at IDs 101-105

 **I have NOT implemented any validations, so please follow the data types as instructed above.**

-There should be one default entry in the database at ID: 101 Jozko Kukuricudus
+There should be five default entries in the database at IDs: 101-105

 ## Made with
 [Spring Tool Suite](https://spring.io/tools)